ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 anyone can access the account.
 For that reason, it's not a good idea to use this in production.

-After importing the account on metamask, let's change the network to our Subnet.
+After importing the account on MetaMask, let's change the network to our Subnet.

 ![MetaMask account page](.github/images/metamask2.png)